MotohisaFukuda/CROP/demo_internet_images/README.md

 ```python
 url = input()
 ```
-and input the url of the image on the net in the popped-up box.
+and input the URL of the image on the net in the popped-up box.
 Then execute the third:
 ```python
 pic_original = open_image(url)